Rand404/SNIU-Central-Database/Northern Assembly Bill 2020.md

 ## 1 Assembly

-1.
+1. There shall be a Northern Assembly
+    * The initial members of the Assembly shall be returned for the areas which, at the time of their election, are constituencies for parliamentary elections in Northumbria

-## 2 Short title, commencement and extent
+## 2 Short Title, Commencement and Extent

 1. This Act may be cited as the Northern Assembly Act 2020.
 2. This Act comes into force on the passing of this Act.
-3. This Act extends to England & Wales.
+3. This Act extends to ~~England & Wales~~ Northumbria.

 **This bill was written by the Hon.
 Antonio Linares, Member for Scotland as a Private Member’s Bill.**